Healthy chocolates contain the highest antioxidant level and can be used to make chocolate specialties.

 If you need some inspiration and your looking for ideas on how to make a great smoothie, check out Chocolate Smoothie Recipe.

-You can also use healthy chocolates to make chocolate cakes, chocolate frosting, chocolate ice cream,
+You can also use healthy chocolates to make chocolate cakes and chocolate frosting.

 chocolate shakes, chocolate fudge, hot chocolate, and whatever else you can think up in your